anivar/mozilla-ai-protocol-bridge/VISION.md

 - Custom httpx clients for connection pooling
 - HTTP/2 for better performance
 - Configurable timeouts and headers
-- Identity tracking via AGNTCY DIDs
+- Identity metadata in manifests (display only, no verification)

 ### Phase 3: Production Integration (agent-factory PR #310)